[Purchasing] [Purchasing Manual] Single/Sole Source Items

 - Repair Parts

 Policy: Sole source purchases are required to follow all purchasing procedures except the requirement of competitive process.
-To justify sole source, the department is required to obtain documentation from the vendor proving sole source and provide justification as to why the sole source item is necessary.
+To justify sole source, the Single Source Exception to Board Policy form is completed to obtain documentation from the vendor proving sole source and provide justification as to why the sole source item is necessary.

 Procedure: The department should process a purchase order request through PCS.
-Sole source purchase order requests of $15,000 or more require one written quote from the sole source vendor along with documentation from the vendor proving sole source.
-The department must also provide a justification statement explaining why the sole source item is necessary (versus a non-sole source item).
+Sole source purchase order requests of $15,000 or more require one written quote from the sole source vendor along with the Single Source Exception form completed and signed.

 Reference all documents in the memo of the purchase order request and send them to Business Services.